- Selecting What Calls Are to Be Shown ---

 - The first column is tells you were is the call coming from.

 - Second column shows who it was received by.

 - Fourth the duration of time of holding or talking.

 You probably see that as calls move through the flow, the "from" continuously becomes the "received".
 For example if a call is received by the Sales Department, and moved to the Technical Support department, than Sales Department is first the recipient and then it becomes the source the call is coming from.
 If Technical Support further moves the call it will then become the new source of the call etc.

 The flow also allows you to listen to audio portions from specific flow sections.
-Click the green play icon next to a section to open and play a section with a simple audio player, or you can download the section by clicking on the green down arrow icon.
+Click (play) next to a section to open and play it with a simple audio player, or you can download the section to your omputer or mobile device by clicking .

 By default the system does not store every recording.
 Please contact us to manually activate this feature.